 Ricardo D. Torres is an Occupational Therapist and Regional Rehab Director working for Regency Integrated Healthcare providing direction and oversight to the Rehab teams working in their 10 Skilled Nursing Facilities in the Rio Grande Valley.
-His work as an Occupational Therapist has provided him with experience in mental health services as well as adult and pediatric dysfunction.
+His work as an Occupational Therapist has provided him with experience in mental health services and adult and pediatric dysfunction.
 Ricardo brings practical knowledge of health care administration via his experience as the Director of Rehabilitation for South Texas Health Systems’ Edinburg Regional Rehab Center and various pediatric rehabilitation agencies in the RGV.
 He is supportive of the preventative education model and an advocate of a whole family approach for service delivery.
 One thing he would like to see happen in the Rio Grande Valley is the development of a coordinated inter-agency system for service delivery that would make it easier for people to obtain services and education for their medical, mental health, and rehabilitation needs.

 Beverly Skloss works for the Texas Board of Nursing.
 She received her Masters in Nursing-Nurse Practitioner with a mental health specialty.
-Her background in administration, management, nursing education and direct care includes alcohol, drug, and mental health services.
+Her background in administration, management, nursing education and direct care includes alcohol, drugs, and mental health services.
 She provides knowledge and experience in policy development, counseling issues, and identification of service needs.
 She supports community education efforts, more acute treatment services for adults, and collaboration with area schools for youth services.

 Luis V. Rodriguez is a psychologist and social worker (retired) from Harlingen C.I.S.D.
 He received his bachelor’s degree from UTPA in Edinburg, his Master’s of Science in Social Work from U.T.
 Arlington and his Ph.D. in Counseling Psychology from St. Monica’s University.
 His social work experience includes service to Child Protective Services, Friendship of Women, Women Together/Mujeres Unidas, Valley AIDS Council, and Valley Baptist Medical Center.
 He is an advocate for treatment and prevention strategies that include family involvement and empowerment.
 He looks forward to bringing his experience in resources, networking, and teamwork to BHSST.